Generalization Properties of hyper-RKHS and its Applications

-First, we consider a general setting with respect to the unbounded outputs. \begin{definition} (moment hypothesis \cite{Wang2011Optimal}) There exist constants $M \geq 1$ and $c>0$ such that
+To estimate the approximation error, we need the following assumptions with respect to the unbounded outputs, noise condition on $\rho$, and covering numbers for the hypothesis space.
+Here we consider a general setting with respect to the unbounded outputs \citep{Wang2011Optimal}. \begin{definition} (moment hypothesis) There exist constants $M \geq 1$ and $c>0$ such that

-\end{definition} Compared to the standard uniform boundedness assumption with $|y| \leq M$ almost surely, this assumption is general since it covers the common case with Gaussian noise.
-If the condition distribution $\rho(\cdot|(\bm x, \bm x'))$ is a Gaussian distribution with variance $\sigma_X^2$ bounded by $B_0$, then Eq.~\eqref{Momenthypothesis} is satisfied with $M:=\max\{\sqrt{2}B_0, M^*\}$ and $c=4$.
+\end{definition} {\bf Remark:} Compared to the standard uniform boundedness assumption with $|y| \leq M$ almost surely, this assumption is general since it covers Gaussian noise, sub-Gaussian noise, etc. If the condition distribution $\rho(\cdot|(\bm x, \bm x'))$ is a Gaussian distribution with variance $\sigma_X^2$ bounded by $B_0$, then Eq.~\eqref{Momenthypothesis} is satisfied with $M:=\max\{\sqrt{2}B_0, M^*\}$ and $c=4$.